Auto Backup Folders to USB Drive in Windows 10 (When Plugged in)

 Way 1: Schedule backup folders in Windows 10 via File History

-File History is an auto backup folder to USB drive freeware, built-in Windows 10, and it only backs up copies of files that are in the Documents, Music, Pictures, Videos, and Desktop folders and the OneDrive files available offline on your PC.
-If you have files or folders elsewhere that you want to back up, you can add them to one of these folders.
+File History is a free software that automatically backs up files to a USB drive, and is also built-in to Windows 10.
+It only saves copies of files from specific folders, including Documents, Music, Pictures, Videos, and Desktop, as well as OneDrive files available offline on your PC.
+If you have files elsewhere that you want to back up, you can add them to one of these folders.

 Step 1.
 Open File History in Windows 10, you have two ways in the following.